ivotron/paper-template/README.md

 The goal of this project is to expedite the generation of academic articles.
 [Pandoc](http://pandoc.org) is a _swiss army knife_ of document generation, its main goal is to separate content from presentation.
-[Docker](http://docker.io) solves the "dependency hell".
+[Docker](http://docker.io) solves the "dependency hell" problem.
 The two combined makes for a great productivity tool.

 The `main.md` file is a very simple example of a format-agnostic article.
 The `demos` folder contains a list of bash scripts that show